MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Invoke-MgShareTeamSchedule.md

 The draft version is viewable by only managers, and the shared version is viewable by employees and managers.
 For each shift, openshift and timeOff instance in the specified time range, the share action updates the shared version from the draft version, so that in addition to managers, employees can also view the most current information about the item.
 The **notifyTeam** parameter further specifies which employees can view the item.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Invoke-MgBetaBetaShareTeamSchedule](/powershell/module/Microsoft.Graph.Beta.Teams/Invoke-MgBetaShareTeamSchedule?view=graph-powershell-beta)

 ## SYNTAX